Wind power in North Carolina: Amazon Wind Farm East

 The Desert Wind Wind Energy Project proposed by Atlantic Wind was completed in 2016.
 The project comprises 104 wind turbines (208 MW) within a 2,513-acre portion of a 24,242-acre review area located 7.5 miles west of Elizabeth City.

 Off-shore

 Capacity

 In 2009, on behalf of the North Carolina General Assembly the University of North Carolina at Chapel Hill conducted a 9-month study to assess the feasibility of installing wind turbines in the sounds and off the coast of North Carolina.
-In June 2010, the National Renewable Energy Laboratory found that North Carolina had the largest resource potential of any state on the East Coast with had 297 GW of offshore wind capacity within 50 miles of the coast.
+In June 2010, the National Renewable Energy Laboratory found that North Carolina had the largest resource potential of any state on the East Coast, with 297 GW of offshore wind capacity within 50 miles of the coast.

-Offshore Wind Energy Areas (WEA)
+Offshore Wind Energy Areas

-In 2014, the U.S. Bureau of Ocean Energy Management (BOEM) defined three wind energy areas offshore total approximately 307590 acre, for potential commercial wind energy development.
+In 2014, the U.S. Bureau of Ocean Energy Management (BOEM) defined three offshore wind energy areas (WEA), totaling approximately 307590 acre, for potential commercial wind energy development.
 They are Kitty Hawk Wind Energy Areas (122405 acre), the Wilmington West Wind Energy Areas (51595 acre) and the Wilmington East Wind Energy Areas (133590 acre).